 During Hawaiian summers, the trades prevail about 90 percent of the time, sometimes persisting an entire month.
 However, from January through March, the trade winds may occur only 40 to 60 percent of the time.
 Though brisk and refreshingly cool over land, gusty trade winds wreak havoc for mariners when brutal winds swirl through the channels between islands.
 Trade winds are usually at their lowest frequency in September and October, however, that's when temperatures rise for island residents, and they yearn for the return of their beloved trades.

-"Kona Winds" is a Hawaiian term for the breezes that blow from the southwest or south-southwest.
-Yes, this is the opposite direction of the trade winds.
+"Kona Winds" is a local term for the breezes that blow from the southwest or south-southwest—the opposite of the trade winds.
 In such a case, the western side of the Big Island then becomes the windward side, since the predominant wind pattern is reversed.
-Strong Kona winds usually don’t last more than a day or two, when the prevailing "trades" resume their cooling breezes, and locals breath a sigh of relief.
+The warmer and more humid Kona Winds usually don’t last long, when the prevailing "trades" resume their cooling breezes, and locals breath a sigh of relief.

-As you can tell, Hawaiian terms can be turned upside down by a number of things, including the winds, haoles (foreigners), the multiple meanings of Hawaiian words, and the U.S. Postal Service.
-Next time, we'll tell the story of Waimea, a town on the Big Island that shares its name with Kauai's Waimea and Oahu's Waimea.
-All three Waimeas stem from the Hawaiian word for "reddish water."
+As you can tell, Ōlelo Hawai'i and local-lingo can be turned upside down by a number of things, including the winds, haoles (foreigners), the multiple meanings of Hawaiian words, and the U.S. Postal Service.
+Perhaps we should tell you the story of Waimea, a town on the Big Island that shares its name with Kauai's Waimea and Oahu's Waimea.
+All three Waimeas stem from the Ōlelo Hawai'i word for "reddish water."
 To avoid confusion, the U.S. Postal Service decreed that the Big Island's Waimea should be called "Kamuela," much to the dismay of local residents.
-By the way, Kamuela is the Hawaiian term for "Samuel," and there is even more confusion about where that came from.
+By the way, Kamuela is the Ōlelo Hawai'i term for "Samuel," and there is even more confusion about where that came from.